 At the 5-year follow-up, the patients underwent a standardised rheumatological assessment, including a clinical examination.
 Details regarding these methods and results have been published previously (3).

 At the 20-year follow-up, a detailed questionnaire covering the symptoms of the peripheral rheumatic diseases investigated at the 5-year follow-up was used.
-The patients were also asked to report rheumatic diagnoses set by a physician.
+The patients were also asked to report rheumatic diagnoses set by a physician (Appendix).
 Thus, the rheumatic manifestations recorded were based on data from the 5-year follow-up together with the detailed questionnaire at the 20-year follow-up.

 Diagnostic criteria of peripheral arthritis, IBD-related peripheral arthritis and pSpA

-A patient was defined as having peripheral arthritis when the diagnosis was set by a physician and based on the following; at least one episode with one or more painful and swollen/liquid-filled peripheral joints.
+A patient was defined as having peripheral arthritis when the diagnosis was set by a physician and based on the following; at least one episode with one or more painful and swollen/liquid-filled peripheral joints (Appendix).
 The time of onset of arthritis was not recorded in this study.

 We defined peripheral arthritis as IBD-related when characteristic symptoms and distribution were present without other explanations, such as reported rheumatoid arthritis, psoriatic arthritis, gout, reactive arthritis, ankylosing spondylitis, juvenile arthritis and connective tissue diseases.
 Some patients reported to suffer from osteoarthritis in addition to peripheral arthritis.
 These were not excluded, assuming a physician-verified coexisting of the diseases had been present.

 The Assessment of Spondyloarthritis International Society (ASAS) criteria (11) were used to define pSpA.
-According to these criteria, pSpA may be classified when peripheral arthritis, dactylitis and/or enthesitis are present in patients with IBD (Fig. 2).
-Patients who fulfil both the criteria for peripheral and axial SpA are considered to have predominantly axial symptoms and should not be counted as pSpA (7).
+According to these criteria, pSpA may be classified when peripheral arthritis, dactylitis and/or enthesitis are present in patients with IBD (Fig. 1).
+Patients who fulfil both the criteria for peripheral and axial SpA are considered to have predominantly axial symptoms and should not be counted as pSpA, but rather axial SpA with additional peripheral symptoms (7).
 These patients were therefore excluded from further analyses of pSpA (11).
+To avoid contamination of the group of patients used for comparison in the following statistical analyses, the patients with axial SpA and peripheral symptoms were also excluded from the comparison group (see section “IBD severity and activity).
 Dactylitis was registered when typical findings of thickened fingers in all lengths, so-called “sausage fingers”, had been present during the disease course.
 Enthesitis was diagnosed when signs of inflammation of the insertion of the Achilles tendon to the bone had been present.

 IBD severity and activity